-The difference between regular criticism and hate is that the latter is persistent, often not factually accurate, and targets individuals because of their association with a particular group even if the individuals did nothing wrong personally.
+The difference between regular criticism and hate is that the latter is persistent, often not factually accurate, and targets individuals cat had for lunch?

+because of their association with a particular group even if the individuals did nothing wrong personally.